tzxb018/CS361-Grocery-App/README.md

 </details>

 ## How to Run Code
 To run our project, git clone this repo onto your local machine.
 From there, open the project on Visual Studio (2019) and run the project.
 You should be prompted with the login page of our site.
-If you get an Sql exception, simply rerunning the project will solve it.
-Sometimes, the Azure database takes a longer time to startup before the web application.
+If you get an SQL exception telling you to wait, simply rerunning the project after a few seconds will solve it.
+Sometimes, since the Azure database is serverless, it takes a longer time to startup before the web application in order to unpause.

 ## Coding Checkpoints
 <details><summary>Final Checkpoint (11/16/2020)</summary>